commercetools/ui-kit/packages/components/icons/README.md

 ### Where to use

+This component can be used whenever the icon has to be rendered dynamically on runtime.
+For example in the Merchant Center this can be the case for the navigation menu icons, etc.

+## Leading Icon

 The leading icon is a an eye-catchy visual element that should be used when an additional visual prominence is needed for a content section in the UI.
 The different colours in combination with the icons can be utilised to create certain categorisation of the elements in the UI.

-## Leading Icon

-For use when you need to render an icon with a themed bounding-box.
-Icons can be either from the default set of icons, or custom SVG's.

 The component is exported as a separate entry point: